Buying real estate in Phnom Penh?

 What "normal" homes become available at $200k in Phnom Penh as of 2026?

-As of early 2026, a $200,000 budget (around 800 million riel) in Phnom Penh moves you from small studio compromises to genuinely livable one-bedroom or compact two-bedroom condos in established buildings with proper management and amenities.
+As of early 2026, $200,000 (about 800 million KHR) in Phnom Penh moves you from small studio compromises into genuinely livable one-bedroom condos of 50 to 80 square meters in good neighborhoods, or compact two-bedroom units of 60 to 90 square meters in outer districts like Chroy Changvar or Mean Chey.

 By the way, we have much more granular data about housing prices in our property pack about Phnom Penh.